sidestep-labs/AzureKeyVaultExplorer/README.md

 If downloaded from this section, you will need to follow this guide to run the app: https://github.com/cricketthomas/AzureKeyVaultExplorer/discussions/67#discussioncomment-10014603

-Install the lastest .NET 8 SDK: https://dotnet.microsoft.com/en-us/download/dotnet
+Install the latest .NET 8 SDK: https://dotnet.microsoft.com/en-us/download/dotnet

-1. Open PowerShell 7+ (on windows, linux and mac, or zsh on mac)
+1. Open PowerShell 7+ (on windows, Linux and mac, or zsh on mac)

 2. `cd c:\repos` (choose the folder of your choice)